rupertoverall/fly/README.md

 ## Motivation

 When writing a lot of *apply loops, some of the syntax becomes rather tedious.
 This package aims to strip away redundant code and make the most-used features a bit more accessible.
- -  Custom functions do not need the \code{function} keyword, just insert the body of the function as a code block.
+ -  Custom functions do not need the `function` keyword, just insert the body of the function as a code block.
  -  The variable holding the data for each iteration does not need to be declared.
 By default it is ".x".
  -  The index of the iteration is automatically made available as a variable.
 By default called ".i".
  -  Element names (from the input list or matrix) are used to name the output list.
  -  Output is always a list (including empty elements) so it will always align with the input.
  -  Parallelisation is built-in.
-No need to interface with the \code{parLapply} syntax directly.
+No need to interface with the `parLapply` syntax directly.
 The same code will work sequentially or in parallel by just changing one parameter.
  - Lists and matrices use the same function.

 ## Installation